 By focusing on business process evolution instead of costs we can continue to increase our output forever.
 We just have to make sure that the output increases faster than the costs.
 Then what we have is incremental improvement.
 But how do you achieve this?

-It’s all about collecting feedback to set the right priorities for your change process.
-You need feedback to drive the change process.
-The more feedback you get the better you will be able to evolve your process.
+It’s all about collecting feedback to set the right priorities for your change process and identify the variation that is causing all the trouble.
+The feedback drives the change process.
+The more feedback you get the better you will be able to understand the variability and evolve your process.
 So let’s take a look at what your change process needs to include.

 And then ask yourself the following questions about your change process:

 With these thoughts in mind, you can see how important it is to first figure out what is continuous improvement and note how it can actually affect your business.

 And if you need help improving your processes, check out Bizmanualz course listings.